-- Cook bacon until crispy.
-Drain off bacon lard from pan, leaving around a tablespoon to cook the onion.
+- Cook the bacon until crispy.
+Drain off the bacon lard from the pan, leaving around a tablespoon to cook the onion.

 - Combine cauliflower, bacon, Parmesan cheese, thyme, and onion into a food processor or blender.
 Pulse until the mixture is well incorporated.

-- Mixture can be used right away or stored in the refrigerator for up to a couple days, depending on when you plan to cook the ravioli.
+- The mixture can be used right away or stored in the refrigerator for up to a couple of days, depending on when you plan to cook the ravioli.

 Step 2: Make the Dough